 You’ll want to make sure any moisturizer, cleanser, sunscreen, and any other type of product you are using, has at least one of those terms listed.

 Medications can have a negative side effect on acne as well.
-If you notice acne is occurring more often while taking a prescription consult the proscribing physician and discuss alternatives.
-If there are no alternatives, consult a Dallas dermatologist.
+If you notice acne is occurring more often while taking a prescription consult the prescribing physician and discuss alternatives.

 How can I treat my acne?